Panchesco/panchco-simple-event/README.md

 # Simple Event

-A WordPress Plugin assigning and event start date, end date, and archive information to any post type.
+A WordPress Plugin for assigning and event start date, end date, and archive information to any post type.

 ## Installation